godotengine/godot-website/collections/_article/godot-showcase-cheeseness-hive-time.md

 ### Which challenges have you encountered when using Godot?

-I've struggled a little with performance optimisation, and the now-addressed dangling variants bug likely caused the majority of unidentifiable problems that had been reported in the wild.
+I've struggled a little with performance optimization, and the now-addressed dangling variants bug likely caused the majority of unidentifiable problems that had been reported in the wild.

 Unclear or incomplete documentation has been a long time friction point for me.
 Things have definitely improved on that front over the years, though there's always room for improvement.
 These kinds of hurdles are rarely significant and the option to fall back on reading engine code is always there, but cumulatively, these can add up to be a reasonable time sink across a large project.